jdgwf/epub-novel-tools/README.md

     sudo apt-get install -y texlive-latex-base texlive-fonts-recommended

+*I have not tested this with Ubuntu 14.* or 15.* as I don't use anything older than the latest LTS on my desktop (#sorrynotsorry).
+I'm sure that python3 will at least have to be installed.*

 # Fedora 25
 You can install the requirements for this app with the following command (install size: ~365mb, this does include the full calibre e-book reader for your convienience):